esl/elixirconf-us/_trainings/next-gen-embedded-systems.md

  * Provide a complete pipeline from camera input to AI processing using the Avocado OS ecosystem
  * Create engaging, real-world examples through multiplayer interactive systems
  * The ultimate goal is enabling participants to leverage Elixir's concurrency model and fault-tolerance for next-generation embedded AI products

-**Training prerequisites:**
-This workshop requires additional hardware, which participants will need to purchase separately (estimated cost: approx. $100).
-Details on how to obtain the hardware will be provided before the event.